Abitur: Other qualifications called Abitur in colloquial usage

-Now the term Fachabitur is used in most parts of Germany for the Fachhochschulreife (FHR).
+The term Fachabitur substitutes in most parts of Germany for the Fachhochschulreife (FHR).
 It was introduced in West Germany in the 1970s together with the Fachhochschulen.
 It enables the graduate to start studying at a Fachhochschule and, in Hesse, also at a university within that state.
 In the Gymnasiums of some states it is awarded in the year before the Abitur is reached.
 However, the normal way to obtain Fachhochschulreife is graduation from a German Fachoberschule, a vocational high school, also introduced in the 1970s.

 The term Notabitur ('emergency Abitur') describes a qualification used only during World War I and World War II.
 It was granted to male German Gymnasium students who voluntarily enlisted for military service before graduation as well as young women who were evacuated from the major cities before they could complete their Gymnasium education as planned (approximately three to five million children and teenagers had to be evacuated during the war).
 The Notabitur during World War I included an examination, roughly equivalent to the Abitur exam.
 The World War II Notabitur, in contrast, was granted without an examination.
 After the war this was a major disadvantage for the students concerned since, unlike its World War I counterpart, the certificate was generally not recognised in West Germany and never recognised in East Germany.
 Universities requested the Abitur to consist of written exams including at least two foreign languages (almost always Latin and French, the latter sometimes replaced by English).
 Students, who received the Notabitur during World War II were offered to re-enter school to prepare for and take the exam after the war had ended.
 Those special Abitur preparation classes were made up of young adults of different age and sex, which was very unusual at the time.